furechan/pydev-toy/README.md

 # Command line util to manage python projects

-Set of command line utils to manage standard `pyproject.toml` based projects.
+Command line utility to manage standard `pyproject.toml` based projects.
-The tool `pydev` is built with `click` and can run multiple commands in sequence.
+The interface is built with `click` and can run multiple commands in sequence.

 ```console
 pydev clean build dump
 ```

-This project is exploratory and may be found usefull as basis for custom workflows.
+This project is exploratory and may be usefull as a basis for custom workflows.
-The project uses standard python packaging tools like `build` and `twine` independently from any build backend like `setuptools`, `hatch`, `pdm`, etc ...
+The library uses standard python packaging tools like `build` and `twine` and works independently from the build backend.

 ## Usage